 Specialist recruitment agencies, such as Hays Building Services, also handle vacancies and short-term contract opportunities.

-As a building services engineer, you can work towards becoming professionally registered with the Engineering Council.
-To do so, you must be a member of a licensed institution, in this case the CIBSE.
+You can work towards becoming a professionally registered building services engineer with the Engineering Council.
+To do so, you must be a member of a licensed institution, in this case CIBSE.

 You will need to prove that you have the necessary competencies and knowledge required for CEng or IEng status, usually through relevant qualifications and experience.
 Consult CIBSE for more information.

-Technology and processes in building services engineering are developing all the time so it is important to stay up to date with this.
-There are many short courses, conferences and workshops available to help.
+It's important to keep up with changes in technology and processes in building services engineering, as these are developing all the time.
+There are many helpful short courses, conferences and workshops available.
 Professional bodies, such as CIBSE, and trade associations, such as the Association for Consultancy and Engineering (ACE) provide opportunities in areas such as:

 - UK/EU health and safety regulations.